Yuri Norstein: Books

 Norstein wrote an essay for a book by Giannalberto Bendazzi about the pinscreen animator Alexander Alexeïeff titled Alexeïeff: Itinerary of a Master.

 In 2005, he released a Russian-language book titled Snow on the Grass.
 Fragments of a Book.
 Lectures about the Art of Animation, featuring a number of lectures that he gave about the art of animation.
 That same year, he was invited as "guest animator" to work on Kihachirō Kawamoto's puppet-animated feature film, The Book of the Dead.

 On 10 August 2008, the full version of the book Snow on the Grass was released (the "incomplete" 2005 book was 248 pages).
 The book, which was printed in the Czech Republic and funded by Sberbank, consists of two volumes, 620 pages, and 1700 color illustrations.
 The studio stopped working on The Overcoat for nearly a year while Norstein worked to release the book.

 Political views

 Norstein has been an outspoken critic of the Russian government.
 He voiced his opposition to the conviction of the band Pussy Riot and voiced his concerns over the death of Sergei Magnitsky in prison after he had exposed corruption within the government.

-He was among 370 people in the Russian animation industry signing an open letter against the 2022 Russian invasion of Ukraine that was published in Novaya Gazeta shortly after the invasion began.
+Despite supporting the 2014 Russian annexation of Crimea, he was among 370 people in the Russian animation industry signing an open letter against the 2022 Russian invasion of Ukraine that was published in Novaya Gazeta shortly after the invasion began.